Hi. I’m in Bozrah.

 It was Connecticut Open House Day, which is an unofficial holiday in CTMQ-land.
 At this point, I’ve been to most of the stuff they promote.
 Well, most of the CTMQ’y stuff anyway.

 I happened to notice this place, the Fitch Claremont Vineyard and B&B. Vineyard?
-But I’ve been to 30+ of Connecticut’s 30+ vineyards and this never popped up on any of my lists.
+But I’ve been to 30+ of Connecticut’s 30+ vineyards at the time of my visit and this never popped up on any of my lists.
 The Open House flyer said, “From 11 a.m. until 4 p.m., take a complimentary tour of the home, vineyard, and learn about active winemaking process.”

 Intrigued, I convinced my wife this would be a wonderful thing for us to do.
 So we drove down Route 2 through all the towns with actual stuff and inhabitants and before I knew it, we were in downtown Bozrah.